MM-360/UCL_MSc_Project_2024/README.md

 `/images` Diagrams used in the thesis, citations are provided in the thesis

-`/inputs` contains research notebooks.
+`/inputs` contains inputs for the models.

 `/notebooks` contains research notebooks.

-`/inputs` contains research notebooks.
+`/outputs` contains outputs from the models.

 `/src` contains `.py` dependencies/helper files.